Veralipride

+The women who took it, in addition to extra-pyramidal effects, experienced an aggressive form of depression that resulted in death by suicide for some.
+The Sanofi laboratory, despite knowing its side effects, allowed women to continue taking it for a considerable amount of time.
+For this reason, its sale was banned in all countries except Mexico, which allowed its sale to continue for at least 15 years.

-In September 2006, it was withdrawn from the Spanish market.
+In September 2006, veralipride was withdrawn from the Spanish market.
 As a result, the European Commission referred the matter to the European Medicines Agency (EMA).
 In July 2007, the EMA recommended the withdrawal of marketing authorisations for veralipride.